mpbarlow/vue-renderless-carousel/README.md

 ## Caveats and known issues

-- Under Vue 2.5.x, when developing, you will probably get the following console warning: ‘Duplicate presence of slot "default" found in the same render tree - this will likely cause render errors’.
-A lot.
-This is a harmless bug in Vue where it mistakes a slot-scope-triggered re-rendering of a slot for a duplicate slot, and is fixed as of Vue 2.6.x.
-Fortunately, while it is annoying, the warning only fires in dev mode, so your production builds will be error free.

 - The method that attempts to align the active slide within the carousel bounds requires the element that `wrapperStyles` is bound to be centred in its parent.
 This is normally not an issue, but in the event that the entire carousel is narrower than its parent, you might notice misalignment.
 Apply a `text-align: center` to the carousel’s direct parent element to fix this.

 - While this library works nicely with touch events, mouse drag events don’t yet do anything.
 I’ll add this in future if there’s enough demand.

 - The carousel wrapper works on the basis that the only in-flow child elements are `rl-carousel-item`s.
-Behaviour for when this is not the case is undefined and wacky things are likely to happen.
+If this is not the case, wacky things are likely to happen.
+Let me know how it goes though.

 ## Further work